DiegoGarciaCarrasco/flixster/README.md

 <!--
 The following **bonus** features can be implemented:
-- [ ] User can tap a poster in the collection view to see a detail screen of that movie.
+- [ ] User can tap a poster in the collection view to see a detailed screen of that movie.
 - [ ] In the detail view, when the user taps the poster, a new screen is presented modally where they can view the trailer.
 -->